FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 ## Automatic Replacement of Pods with SecurityContext changes

-Changes in SecurityContext - file ownership ones specifically - can cause problems where FDB is able to read but not write files.
-This can cause weird behavior with FDB's atomic writes.
-If the Operator setting `ReplaceOnSecurityContextChange` is set to `true`, the Operator can automatically replace pods which have changes to any of the following fields:
+Changes in SecurityContext - file ownership ones specifically - can cause problems where FDB is not able to use (read or write) the files.
+This can potentially lead to an outage and unavailability of the cluster.
+If the Operator command line parameter `--replace-on-security-context-change` is set to `true`, the Operator can automatically replace pods which have changes to any of the following fields:
-`FSGroup`, `FSGroupChangePolicy`, `RunAsGroup`, `RunAsUser`.\
+`FSGroup`, `FSGroupChangePolicy`, `RunAsGroup`, `RunAsUser`.

 ### Example Setup 1